JuliaDebug/Infiltrator.jl/README.md

 [![docs stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://juliadebug.github.io/Infiltrator.jl/stable) [![docs dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://juliadebug.github.io/Infiltrator.jl/dev)

-This packages provides the `@infiltrate` macro, which acts as a breakpoint with neglible runtime performance overhead.
+This packages provides the `@infiltrate` macro, which acts as a breakpoint with negligible runtime performance overhead.

 Note that you cannot access other function scopes or step into further calls.
 Use an actual debugger